 Recent trends: Cases are rare; between 2013 and 2017, Texas has averaged 7 to 8 cases of infant botulism annually.
 However, since August, four patients have been treated for infant botulism and have a history of using a honey pacifier purchased in Mexico.

 Investigators noted that these honey pacifiers and other food-containing pacifiers are available for sale at retailers as well as online, and that parents may not be aware of their potential danger.

 Recommendations: Infants (children less than 12 months of age) should not be given honey, or pacifiers containing honey or other food products, because of the risk of contracting infant botulism.
 Consumption of honey is widely recognized as a risk factor for infant botulism by healthcare and public health professionals.

 Infant botulism is a serious illness that requires urgent medical attention.
 All suspect cases should be immediately reported to public health officials.

-Marler Clark, The Food Safety Law Firm, is the nation’s leading law firm representing victims of Shigella outbreaks.
-The Shigella lawyers of Marler Clark have represented thousands of victims of Shigella and other foodborne illness outbreaks and have recovered over $600 million for clients.
+Botulism: Marler Clark, The Food Safety Law Firm, is the nation’s leading law firm representing victims of Botulism outbreaks.
+The Botulism lawyers of Marler Clark have represented thousands of victims of Botulism and other foodborne illness outbreaks and have recovered over $650 million for clients.
 Marler Clark is the only law firm in the nation with a practice focused exclusively on foodborne illness litigation.
-Our Shigella lawyers have litigated Shigella cases stemming from outbreaks traced to a variety of sources, such as tomatoes, airplane and restaurant food.
+Our Botulism lawyers have litigated Botulism cases stemming from outbreaks traced to carrot juice, pesto, cheese and chili.

-If you or a family member became ill with a Shigella infection after consuming food and you’re interested in pursuing a legal claim, contact the Marler Clark Shigella attorneys for a free case evaluation.
+If you or a family member became ill with Botulism after consuming food and you’re interested in pursuing a legal claim, contact the Marler Clark Botulism attorneys for a free case evaluation.